When to start saving for a pension

 Increasing life expectancy means that we are living and working for longer.
 We will need support when we stop working, and the state pension is unlikely to provide enough income for most of us.
 So we need to save some money for our old age, most likely in a pension, but when is the right time to start saving?

 The basic rule is that the earlier you start saving the better as the effects of compound growth on your savings mean that money will grow in value if it is saved for longer.
 It is possible to save for retirement from birth with a Junior SIPP but saving for retirement this early on is not always practical and you should remember that the money will be tied up until your child reaches 57 at least.

-But don’t worry, it’s never too late to start the savings habit and with generous tax reliefs for pension savings it makes sense to start saving as soon as you can.
+But don’t worry, it’s never too late to get into the saving habit.
+And with generous tax reliefs for pension saving, it makes sense to start as soon as you can.
 Just remember that the value of investments can change, and you could lose money as well as make it.
 And keep in mind that how you’re taxed depends on your circumstances, and pension and tax rules can change.

 Typically employers will offer a pension scheme that matches your contributions up to a certain limit and it’s usually worth joining this, as otherwise you are effectively turning down extra pay.
 Employers can also contribute to an AJ Bell Youinvest SIPP.
 Find out more about employer contributions.